ReVanced/restore-missing-youtube-watch-history/README.md

    ![image](https://github.com/ReVanced/restore-missing-youtube-watch-history/assets/13122796/3dc1e728-e92f-48f6-90b2-965d0415c968)

 After that, you will receive an email with a link to download your history.
 Download it.
-In the downloaded zip file, you will find a file called `watch-history.json` inside "YouTube and YouTube Music/history".
+You will find a file called `watch-history.json` in the downloaded zip file inside "YouTube and YouTube Music/history".
 Place `watch-history.json` in the same directory as `main.py`.

 ![image](https://github.com/ReVanced/restore-missing-youtube-watch-history/assets/13122796/df826e92-9968-4dd7-82fc-485c8841b6ad)